Ayobamidele/Hustle-24/README.md

 ```
 or

-use the link for download
+Use this link for download:
 ``` console
 https://github.com/Ayobamidele/hustle_24.git
 ```